vblanco20-1/vulkan-guide/docs/extra-chapter/asset_system.md

 }
 ```

-We read version, type, and lenght of json and blob.
+We read version, type, and length of json and blob.
-Then we read the json string by using the lenght stored in the header, and same thing with the blob.
+Then we read the json string by using the length stored in the header, and same thing with the blob.

 We are not doing any version or type check yet here.
 The functions will just return false if the file isnt found, but there is no error checking.